 Mind games - the NFL’s ongoing quest to protect the brain

-If you’re unfamiliar with the name, you’ve likely seen pictures of it during practices throughout NFL training camps since mid-July.
-It’s perhaps best described as the combination of an oversized pencil eraser and a waffle iron sitting atop the heads of your favorite players.
+If you’re unfamiliar with the Guardian Cap, it’s perhaps best described as the combination of an oversized pencil eraser and a waffle iron sitting on top of players’ helmets.

-It is the latest - and most visually egregious - attempt by the NFL to reduce the amount of concussions suffered by its players during practice and in games.
+Mark this as another milestone in the NFL's ongoing efforts to reduce head injuries.
 And more long-term, the caps are another step in curbing the onset of chronic traumatic encephalopathy, or CTE, a degenerative brain disease that causes symptoms like memory loss, impaired judgment, poor impulse-control, aggression, and even suicide.

 Since CTE’s connection to contact sports was identified in the early 2000s – famously captured in the 2015 Oscar-nominated film “Concussion” – the NFL has consistently looked for ways in which it can protect its athletes both during their careers and, more importantly, once their playing days are done: